-Medical history checks were updated by each patient every time they attended for treatment and entered in to their electronic dental care record.
+Medical history checks were updated every time they attended for treatment and entered in to their electronic dental care record.
 This included an update on their health conditions, current medicines being taken and whether they had any allergies.
+The dentist used markers on patients noted to alert them if there were any medical conditions which could affect treatment, for example, if they were on blood thinning medicines.

 The practice used current guidelines and research in order to continually develop and improve their system of clinical risk management.
 For example, following clinical assessment, the dentist followed the guidance from the FGDP before taking X-rays to ensure they were required and necessary.
-Justification for the taking of an X-ray, quality assurance of each x-ray and a report was recorded in the patient's care record.
+Justification for the taking of an X-ray, quality assurance of each x-ray and a detailed report was recorded in the patient's care record.